 Preface by Matt Fajkus:

-"Defining the scope of work and the goals for a projects are an important part of any design and construction process.
+"Defining the scope of work and the goals for a project are an important part of any design and construction process.
 This is especially the case on the front end with remodels, or the decision to scrape and start over.
 Below, David covers some of the critical factors that affect those decisions."

 Purchasing a home with the intent to remodel or build an addition is a common practice in our city of Austin.
 Remodels and additions have become more frequent occurrences as Austin’s population continues to increase at a pace which is more rapid than new homes are constructed.
 Our central neighborhoods are full of an aging housing stock, and those same neighborhoods are being sought out by incoming residents for their proximity to all of the amenities that Austin offers.